MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/risk-score.md

 ## Override the risk score

-You may want to override the risk score for a specific app without changing the way that it's weighted so that you can get immediate results for your organization.
+You might want to override the risk score for a specific app without changing the way that it's weighted so that you can get immediate results for your organization.
 For example, if you have an app where the risk score is 8, but the app is sanctioned and encouraged by your organization, you might want to change the risk score to 10 for the selected app only.

 **To override the risk score for a specific app**: